citation-file-format/citation-file-format.github.io/index.md

 ## Context

-Citation File Format is an indirect outcome of the discussion group "DS3.
+Software citations enhance the dissemination of code, improve software sustainability and ensure authors receive credit for development work.
+The Citation File Format is an indirect outcome of the discussion group "DS3.
 Development and implementation of a standard format for CITATION files." at the [Workshop on Sustainable Software for Science: Practice and Experiences (WSSSPE5.1)](http://wssspe.researchcomputing.org.uk/wssspe5-1/) (6 September